 There are several earache treatment methods that can help to reduce your symptoms, including the pain and swelling you’re experiencing.

-To alleviate any pain, doctors often recommend using a warm compress, which can help to loosen congestion and ease any discomfort.
+To alleviate pain, one of the most common home remedies for earache doctors often recommend is using a warm compress.
+This can help to loosen congestion, loosen fluid in the ear, and ease any ear discomfort.

 Creating a warm compress is simple.
 Just soak a washcloth in warm water, wring out excess water, fold it, and place it on the affected ear for 10 to 15 minutes.
 But be careful, as an overly hot washcloth could cause a burn.